lucaaiello/graphical-models-for-boundary-detection/README.md

 ## CAR Model Comparison

 The `CAR/` folder contains code to reproduce the results in the **Supplementary Materials**, where the proposed approach is compared with the **MCAR (Multivariate Conditional Autoregressive)** specification.

+---

+## Comparison with Competing Models

+The repository includes two folders, `Lee_Mitchell_comparison/` and `Multivariate_Li_comparison/`, which contain the code required to reproduce comparisons with existing boundary-detection methods proposed in:

+- **Lee, D., & Mitchell, R. (2012)**
+  *Boundary detection in disease mapping studies.* Biostatistics, 13(3), 415–426.

+- **Li, P., Banerjee, S., Hanson, T. A., & McBean, A. M. (2015)**
+  *Bayesian models for detecting difference boundaries in areal data.* Statistica Sinica, 25(1), 385–399.

+### Multivariate Li et al. (2015) Comparison

+The `Multivariate_Li_comparison/` folder is further organized into two subfolders:

+- **`Li_et_al_2015/`**
+  Implements the model proposed by Li et al. (2015).

+- **`Our_method/`**
+  Implements the proposed method in this paper.

+These folders allow for a controlled comparison under two complementary scenarios:
+1. Data are generated under the proposed model and fitted using the independent CAR model with fixed adjacency.
+2. Data are generated under the independent CAR model with fixed adjacency and fitted using the proposed method.

+This setup facilitates a direct assessment of model robustness and performance under correct specification and misspecification.

+---

 Here a brief guideline on where to find code to generate the plots and tables regarding the results in the manuscript: